 - That Purple Thang – tool used to turn out corners of the pillow

 In this post I am not going to go over the basics of how to make a pillow and how to make cording.
 If more detailed instructions are needed, you can check out my How To Make A Pillow and How To Make Cording posts.

-I’ve made a video that shows step-by-step how to make a pillow with cording.
+I’ve created a video that shows step-by-step how to make a pillow with cording.
 I’ve also provided written instructions under the video.

-3. Sew cording together.
-(The how to make cording post is helpful for this step.)
+3. Make all of the cording needed for the pillow.
+(My how to make cording post is helpful for this step.)

-4. Sew cording onto pillow face.
-Leaving about 3″ of cording loose, start sewing the cording onto the right side of the face fabric at the bottom center using a zipper foot.
-Clip cording seam allowance at the corners, and ease cording in around the corners.
-Stop sewing cording about 3″-4″ away from starting point.
+4. Sew the cording onto the pillow face.
+Leave about 3″ of cording loose, then start sewing the cording onto the right side of the face fabric at the bottom center using a zipper foot.
+Clip the cording seam allowance at the corners, and ease cording in around the corners.
+Stop sewing the cording about 3″-4″ away from the starting point.

-5. Join ends of cording.
-Lay right side of cording flat on the bottom edge of the fabric.
+5. Join the ends of the cording.
+Lay the right side of the cording flat on the bottom edge of the fabric.
 Lay the left side of the cording on top of the right side.
 Cut the bottom strip (right side) 1/4″ away from the edge of the left strip.
 Sew the 2 strips together – at right angles to each other.
-Sew seam.
 Cut the two ends of cording so that they lay together nicely.
 Wrap the fabric around the cording and sew closed.
-Tip – go back over the bottom edge of pillow with cording foot to get closer to the cord.
+Tip – go back over the bottom edge of the pillow with a cording foot to get closer to the cord.

 6. Pin and sew the front and back sides together.
 Pin the front to the back, right sides together.
 Sew around pillow starting 2″ from bottom corner, and going around 3 sides to other bottom corner.
 Clip corners of pillow, and turn right side out.
 You can use a tool called That Purple Thang to help push the corners of the pillow out when you’re turning it right side out.